russross/blackfriday/mmark2rfc.md

 The goals of mmark are:

 {style="format (%I)"}
-1. Self contained: a single file can be converted to XML2RFC v2 or (v3) or HTML5;
+1. Self contained: a single file can be converted to XML2RFC v2 or (v3) or HTML5.
-2. Make the markdown "source code" look as natural as possible;
+2. Make the markdown "source code" look as natural as possible.
 3. Provide seemless upgrade path to XML2RFC v3.

 Mmark uses two scans when converting a document and does not build an internal AST of